Maddosaurus/maddosaurus.github.io/_posts/2020-06-07-htb-jarvis.md

 ```
 Then make use of systemctl link to link the service file into the correct position:
 `systemctl link /home/pepper/apalax.service`
 and enable it, therefore opening the connection to port 8888 on our Machine:
 `systemctl start --now apalax`

-The shell's ugly but it works. `cat /root/root.txt` works like a charm.
+This spawns a minimal shell that is functioning enough to print the contents of `root.txt`.